Plan unveiled for new slower, cheaper rail line as alternative to axed HS2 route | ITV News

-Plan unveiled for new slower, cheaper rail line as alternative to axed HS2 route
+Plan unveiled for new slower, cheaper rail line between Midlands and North West as HS2 alternative

 A proposal to build a new 50-mile railway line as a slower and cheaper alternative to a scrapped section of HS2 has been unveiled.